Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity

 Learning through experience is mediated by synaptic plasticity, the activity-dependent modification of connection strengths between neurons.
 Classical long-term potentiation (LTP) has been extensively studied as the primary mechanism for associative learning, where correlated pre- and postsynaptic activity leads to persistent strengthening of synapses through increased postsynaptic receptor expression \cite{bliss1973Longlasting, bi1998Synaptic}.
 This Hebbian plasticity enables the formation of neural assemblies that encode relationships between concepts.
 However, LTP typically requires tens of minutes to hours for full expression and once expressed, can persist from hours to days or longer, which cannot fully account for flexible behavioral adaptation occurring on faster timescales.

 Short-term plasticity (STP) operates on timescales from milliseconds to minutes, with short-term depression and facilitation modulating synaptic efficacy through presynaptic mechanisms—primarily vesicle depletion and calcium-dependent changes in release probability \cite{zucker2002Shortterm}.
-Importantly, classical STP has been considered a purely ``pre-local'' phenomenon, dependent only on presynaptic firing history, without detecting pre-post correlations.
+Importantly, classical STP has been considered a purely presynaptic phenomenon, governed solely by presynaptic firing history rather than by pre-post correlations.

 Recently, Ucar et al. \cite{ucar2021Mechanical} discovered a novel form of associative short-term plasticity that challenges this traditional dichotomy.
 This plasticity requires coincident pre- and postsynaptic activity for induction—like LTP—but operates on rapid timescales characteristic of STP.
 The mechanism involves postsynaptic spine enlargement exerting mechanical pressure on presynaptic terminals, increasing vesicle release probability.
 This plasticity is induced within minutes and persists for tens of minutes to hours, potentially explaining online formation of associative memories at behavioral timescales \cite{ucar2021Mechanical, kasai2023Mechanical}.